virginiac32/full-stack-project/README.md

 ## Technology

-Visualyze is a single-page application built on Rails and React.js.
+Visualyze is a single-page application built on Rails version 5.0 and React.js version 15.6.
+React was used along with react-router 4.1, webpack 3.3, and the redux 3.7 implementation of the flux architecture.

 All images are hosted using Cloudinary.